Beating the Bounds 2026

 We will try to walk roughly together, so no-one gets left behind.
 This is also good for conversation and making acquaintances – another benefit for the community.

-Dogs on leads are welcome.
+Dogs on leads are very welcome, indeed, they are encouraged!

 Let us know you’re coming by booking (free) via our event calendar here.